The64thGamer/cheeseepedia/content/wiki/emergency-show-best-of-93.md

 categories = ["Chuck E. Cheese's"]
 +++
 ***60 Minute Emergency Back-Up* was a shortened emergency backup version of the {{< wiki-link "Best of CEC TV 1993">}}, lasting from May 1993 to the {{< wiki-link "Chuck E's Variety Show - Best of 1999">}} in January 2000.
 The tape is only 60 minutes compared to the full tape's 84 minutes.
-It cuts off just before the 1 minute countdown into Segment 5.<sup>(1)</sup>**
+It cuts off just before the 1 minute countdown into Segment 5.{{< cite 1 >}}**

 ## Emergency Backup Format